John Grisham: Early life

-Through one of his father's contacts, he managed to find work on a highway asphalt crew in Mississippi at age 17.
+Through one of his father's contacts, Grisham managed to find work on a highway asphalt crew in Mississippi at age 17.
 It was during this time that an unfortunate incident got him "serious" about college.
 A fight with gunfire broke out among the crew, causing Grisham to run to a nearby restroom to find safety.
 He did not come out until after the police had detained the perpetrators.
 He hitchhiked home and started thinking about college.
-His next work was in retail, as a salesclerk in a department store men's underwear section, which he described as "humiliating".
+His next work was in retail, as a sales clerk in a department store men's underwear section, which he described as "humiliating".
 By this time, Grisham was halfway through college.
 Planning to become a tax lawyer, he was soon overcome by "the complexity and lunacy" of it, deciding instead to return to his hometown as a trial lawyer.

-He attended the Northwest Mississippi Community College in Senatobia, Mississippi and later attended Delta State University in Cleveland.
-Grisham changed colleges three times before completing a degree.
-He eventually graduated from Mississippi State University in 1977, receiving a B.S. degree in accounting.
-He later enrolled in the University of Mississippi School of Law to become a tax lawyer, but his interest shifted to general civil litigation.
+Grisham attended the Northwest Mississippi Community College in Senatobia, Mississippi, where he hoped to launch his baseball career but was benched instead.
+He and two close friends, Bubba Logan and Parker Pickle, transferred to Delta State University in Cleveland where Grisham hoped to revive his baseball career as a walk on player, but he was cut from the team and he left school after one semester.
+Ultimately, Grisham changed colleges three times before completing a degree.
+Although he started there as an economics major, he eventually graduated from Mississippi State University in 1977 with a Bachelor of Science in accounting after being inspired by a fellow student, a Vietnam veteran, who planned to go to law school.
+He later enrolled in the University of Mississippi School of Law intending to become a tax lawyer, but his interest shifted to general civil litigation.
 He graduated in 1981 with a J.D. degree.

-After leaving law school, he participated in some missionary work in Brazil, under the First Baptist Church of Oxford.